isn2102/p8105_Homework5/Homework5.md

 ### Problem 1

-Read in the data, from course website (originally from Washington Post).
+Read in the data, from course website, originally from Washington Post.
-Case\_when is basically and if/then statement to create a new variable resolved that has a specific values when disposition is a certain value.
+(Note: case\_when is basically an if/then statement to create a new variable “resolved” that has a specific value when “disposition” is a certain value.)

 ``` r
 homicide_df <-